-The controversial final rule that requires you to electronically submit your OSHA 300A information starts on December 15th, 2017.
+The deadline to submit your OSHA 300A information electronically is December 31st, 2017.
 For the first time ever, OSHA will have its teeth into some very compelling data about your organization's safety program.

 Who does this impact?

 Establishments with 250 or more employees and establishments with 20-249 employees that are classified in certain industries with historically high rates of occupational injuries and illnesses will be required to submit the information off of the company’s 300A forms.

 This information will be submitted via the OSHA Injury Tracking Application (ITA) webpage.
 Once the data has been received and processed, the information will then be made public.

 Certain state run OSHA programs have not yet adopted this final rule and you need not report if your facility is located in the following states: CA, MD, MN, SC, UT, WA and WY.
 However, we anticipate that these states will come up with their own requirements to submit in the near future.

 If you haven’t already, AUDIT YOUR LOGS.
 Since this data will be used to gauge your industry’s safety performance in almost real time, it’s very important that your information is accurate.
 Recording only the right events can be difficult at times.
 If you’re trying to decide if an event is recordable or not, use the tool at the bottom of this blog post.

 Once you’re confident that your logs are accurate, it’s time to submit.
 Here’s a quick step by step on how to do that: